sergei-iliev/ravendb/README.md

  ........
  }
  ```
-Each POJO has a property name "id" which will triger the usage RavenDB algorithm of autogenarating Ids
+Each POJO has a property name "id" which will triger the usage RavenDB algorithm of autogenarating Ids.
 The convention is that entities get the identifiers in the following format collection/number-tag so the programmer is not concerned with the uniqueness of each document in a collection.

+## RavenDB connector
+The focal point is the [RavenDB Java connector](https://github.com/ravendb/ravendb-jvm-client)